 What is metal strength?

-Metal strength refers to the ability of metal materials to resist permanent deformation and fracture under the action of external force.
+Metal strength pertains to the ability of a metal material to resist permanent deformation and fracture under external forces.

 What does metal strength include?

-Metal strength refers to the maximum ability of metal materials to resist the damage of external forces.
+Metal strength refers to the maximum ability of a metal material to resist damage caused by external forces.
+Metals exhibit different types of strength, such as:

-Code σbc refers to the strength limit when the external force is press.
+- Compressive strength: Code: σbc.
+This refers to the strength limit when an external force is applied to compress the material.

-Code σbb refers to the ultimate shear strength when the external force is perpendicular to the material axis and makes the material bend after action.
+- Bending strength: Code: σbb.
+This refers to the ultimate shear strength when an external force is applied perpendicular to the material axis, causing the material to bend after the action.

 What is tensile strength?